pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

 ## 35 Questions in total
+1. What is Dependency Injection?
+   1. Types of Dependency Injection, their use cases and differences.
+   2. Which is Better to achieve loose coupling among them?
+2. How does Spring Framework implement Dependency Injection?
+3. How framework helps?
+4. Relation and Diff. b/w Spring & SpringBoot?
+What are the other Spring Boot Peers that rely on Spring Framework?
+5. What are Spring Profiles - spring.profiles.active?
+Why are they used?
+6. Spring actuator and its importance.
+7. Logging and Levels of Logging.
+8. Spring boot actuator endpoints and logging level with priority.
+9. Necessity of configuration in Spring Boot.
+10. What are Beans?
+How are they created in Spring Boot?
+11. What are Annotations?
+Explain the various annotations used in Spring Boot.
+12. What is @ComponentScan Annotation?
+Why is it used?
+13. What is Swagger?
+Why is it used?
+14. What is the Starting point of Spring Boot Application?
+What are the various Spring Boot starters?
+15. How to create a customized starter in Spring Boot?
+16. What is Singleton DP.
+Are Spring Beans thread safe?
+17. Can we create Non-Web applications in Spring Boot?
+18. Default Application Server of Spring Boot.
+Can we replace Apache Tomcat with some other App Server?
+19. Flow of API requests in Spring
+20. Give a use case and asked to design the  backend API implementation for one particular API request
+21. Diff b/w @RequestMapping and @GetMapping
+22. Diff b/w @RequestController and @Controller
+23. What are the Build Tools use are aware of?
+24. Adding dependencies in Maven
+25. Transaction management annotation and how to enable it?
+26. How is Transaction Handling in Spring Boot achieved?
+27. Transactions, Isolation levels, Concurrency
+28. Optimistic and passive-locking
+29. Explain @Autoconfiguration? why it is used in springBoot & what it does?
+30. Health Monitoring
+31. How to create scripts in CLI(Command Line Interface)?
+32. Authentication Vs Authorisation
+33. How do you use authentication and authorization in spring and name a few annotations to work with spring security?
+34. How to create DI when there is a need to create 2 objects for a particular request?
+35. How to achieve SRP in Springboot?

 ### 1. What is Dependency Injection?
 - Dependency Injection is a design pattern which says "Whenever a class is dependent on another class, instead of creating an object of the dependency within the class, we should pass it as a parameter to a constructor or through a setter method, so that the class is loosely-coupled, easy to test and maintain."
   - It is used to remove the hard-coded dependencies and make the application loosely-coupled and easy to maintain.